EU Flight Delay Compensation

 - Free or reduced ticket under a promotional programme or customer loyalty

-In What Circumstances are You Not Entitled to Claim EU airline compensation?
+In What Circumstances are You Not Entitled to Claim EU Flight Compensation ?

-Under the EU regulation, the following flight disruptions do not qualify for European flight delay compensation.
+Under the EU regulation, the following flight disruptions do not qualify for Europe flight delay compensation.
 Consequently, the airline can avoid liability if-

 - The reason behind the flight disruption can be connected to ‘extraordinary circumstances’.
 This means the flight issue is beyond the airline’s control and as a result, is not their responsibility.